physrisk/website-source/articles/2024/degroot-model.md

 While looking through the recent [opinion dynamics](/tag/opinion-dynamics/) literature I have started noticing papers exploring various extensions of the DeGroot model [cite id="DeGroot1974"].
 Prior to those papers I haven't even heard or paid much attention to it.
+So I felt a bit curious.

 At a first glance DeGroot model appears to be similar to the [trust and suspicion](/tag/trust-and-suspicion/) models we have discussed few years